How to Duplicate My ‘Better’ Emini Charts (14:55)

 In addition to the real-time Emini data I also follow a number of other markets and indices.
 I subscribe to real-time data for S&P, CBOE, Russell and PBOT Indices, NASDAQ, NYSE and OPRA.
 Plus delayed data for CBOT, COMEX and NYMEX.

 Real-time Forex data is free on TradeStation.
 Most of these other data feeds cost $1-2 per month.
-My total monthly data feed charges are $40.
-It’s a cost of doing business and part of the entry fee for being a trader – so I live with it.
+My total monthly data feed charges are $55.
+It’s a cost of doing business and part of the entry fee for being an Emini trader – so I live with it.

-- Better Pro Am: ProAm = True, RAMBO = True, NoD = False, ProfitTake = False, StoppingVol = False, ProColor = Blue, AmColor = Yellow, BullishText = Yellow, BearishText = Yellow
+- Better Pro Am: ProAm = True, RAMBO = True, NoD, ProfitTake & StoppingVol = False, ProColor = Blue, AmColor = Yellow, BullishText & BearishText = Yellow

-- Vertical Line Time: Marks beginning of day session at 8:30am CT (link to .ELD)
+- Vertical Line Time: Marks beginning of day session at 8:30am CST (free code below)

-I use 3 Emini day trading time frames and set up my charts side-by-side:
+I use 3 Emini day trading time frames and set up my tick bar charts side-by-side:

-- 500 tick: detailed chart for timing entry
+- 500 tick: Detailed chart for timing entries and exits

 In addition to these 3 charts I also have a set of higher time frame charts that I occasionally check during the day session (labeled “Emini LT” in the image above).
 The charts are also side-by-side and consist of 40,500, 13,500 and 4,500 tick charts.
 As you can see, the 4,500 tick chart is duplicated in both groups.